ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   as defined by SUIT_Report in Section 4 of {{I-D.ietf-suit-report}},
   encoded using COSE as discussed in {{eat-suit-ciphersuite}}.
-  SUIT Reports can be useful in QueryRequest messages to pass information to the TEEP Agent without depending on a Verifier including the relevant information in Attestation Results.
+  SUIT Reports can be useful in QueryRequest messages to pass additional information about the TAM to the TEEP Agent without depending on a Verifier including the relevant information in the TAM's Attestation Results.

 ## QueryResponse Message {#query-response}